 The last time I had this soup was during my confinement month and that was 11 years ago.
 I remember as I gave birth to my eldest child by c-section.
-So I had sheng yu soup (生鱼汤– also known as Haruan or Snakehead Murrel) as sheng yu is usually eaten by those who had undergone surgery as it is believed to aid the healing of wounds.
+I had sheng yu soup (生鱼汤– also known as Haruan or Snakehead Murrel) cooked by my mother-in-law.
+Sheng yu is usually eaten by those who had undergone surgery as it is believed to aid the healing of wounds.

 What You’ll Need

 Below are the basic ingredients for a green papaya fish soup.
 You’ll need fish meat or fish head, ginger and of course the green papaya.
 Be sure to only use fresh and good quality fish and produce.